shaunweg/guide-for-web-camp-redesign/pages/tuesday-opening-videos.md

-### 2018 Summer Code Camp
+### 2019 Summer Code Camp
 # Web Design

 #### Tuesday

-> Today, we'll continue where we left off yesterday...
+> Today, we'll play a little bit more with Markdown...

-> working a bit with HTML and
+> then try out some HTML and

 > trying out the Web IDE, Repl.it